-Welcome to my master recipe process;
+Welcome to my master recipe process.

-Please note: I have included a gallery of step by step photos below to compliment the written process.
-My recommendation is, if this is your first time using my master recipe, please read it all through in conjunction with the photos, video links and notes before starting.
+My recommendation is, if this is your first time using my master recipe, please read it all through in conjunction with the video and notes before starting.
 Please let me know if you would then like me to clarify anything for you.
 And most importantly, have fun!

 Feed all of your starter with 30g of strong white flour + 30g of water and stir it well, it does not need to be stirred excessively, it does not need to be smooth, a thick lumpy mix is fine.
 Cover the container again, sit it on your counter, and allow it to become fully active and ready to use, this can take 3-4 hours if you starter is as active as mine, it will take longer if your starter is less active or your kitchen is cold, it may take less time if your kitchen it warm.